acarmichael20/CapstoneProject/README.md

 The distribution of Nova Scotia’s population was obtained from Statistics Canada’s [Population and Dwelling Count Highlight Tables, 2016 Census]( https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/hlt-fst/pd-pl/Table.cfm?Lang=Eng&T=1201&S=22&O=A)

 ### Family Physician Data
-The data pertaining to Physicians was obtained through the [College Of Physicians & Surgeons Of Nova Scotia](https://cpsns.ns.ca/).
-This site has a link to a Physician search where the user can download a .CSV file that contains summary information on every Physician practicing in Nova Scotia.
+The data pertaining to Physicians was obtained through the [College Of Physicians & Surgeons Of Nova Scotia](https://cpsns.ns.ca/) (CPSNS).
+The site has a link to a Physician search where the user can download a .CSV file that contains summary information on every Physician practicing in Nova Scotia.
 While the file contains useful information, it is missing information regarding:

 -A Physician’s age. <br>
 -A way to associate a Physician to a FSA.